iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 **Remarks**

 So, for any monotone operator $A$, we would have $A + \{v\}$ being a monotone operator, and $I + A$ being a monotone operator as well using the above theorem.
+The sum of maximally monotone operator may not be maximally monotone.
-For the sum of 2 maximally monotone operators, see [mon-sum.pdf (carmamaths.org)](https://carmamaths.org/resources/jon/mon-sum.pdf) for some context.
+For the sum of 2 maximally monotone operators, see [mon-sum.pdf (carmamaths.org)](https://carmamaths.org/resources/jon/mon-sum.pdf) for more.

 #### **Theorem | Continuous Monotone Operator is Maximal Monotone**